Need some budget-saving holiday gift ideas this year? Here is a list of simple inexpensive Christmas gifts that everyone on your list will love!

 The gift of reading is a gift that keeps giving in so many ways.

-Tell us in the comments below: what are creative and frugal gifts that you have given to friends or loved ones?
+Tell us in the comments below: what are cheap but thoughtful Christmas gifts that you have given to friends or loved ones?